Collinformatics/EnzymeProfiling/README.md

 # Keyboard Shortcuts

-Esc: Close the current figure.
+Esc: Close the current figure

 - This will save the figure if "inSaveFigures" is turned on

 F12: Rerun the script

-Backspace: Terminate the script that is currently running.
+Backspace: Terminate the script that is currently running

 Note: